OutOfOrder/BreakpadTest/BreakpadTest/README.md

 This is a simple demo application to test the Breakpad functionality..
 It simply allows the end user to specify the crash upload URL and optionally attach log files that will be uploaded with the crash report.

+Sample prebuild app binaries and dump files are included in the Samples folder

 Utilities
 =========
 In the Utilities folder are the various utiltiis to prep the debug symbols, upload them to a server, and process the received dumps.